 >>> Explore Vietnam Fine Arts Museum with Hanoi Motorbike Tours!

 Vietnam National Museum of Fine Arts – What activities children have in Creative space for Kids?

 Children are having fun with statue painting

-Vietnam Fine Arts Museum (Hanoi Art Museum) officially opened this space in 2010, as the first activity in Arts Educational programme.
+Vietnam Fine Arts Museum (Hanoi Art Museum) officially opened this space in 2010, as the first activity in Arts Educational program.
 In 70 m2 area on the 3rd floor of Fine Arts Museum Hanoi, with the guide of artists, sculptors, and museum officers, children will find out and discover folk fine arts and contemporary arts, national and international.

 Then, children will take part in 8 fun activities: picture painting, statue painting, freestyle drawing, doing puzzle, printing folk fine arts,…

 Fine Arts Museum Hanoi is a creative playground, creating an opportunity for children to have access to precious art legacy.
-Hopefully, it helps children to develop the creative mind in arts in the beginning.
+Hopefully, it helps children to develop a creative mind in arts in the beginning.